-Volunteers form the backbone of Arid Recovery and it is thanks to the many hours of volunteering contributed since 1998 that Arid Recovery has managed to achieve so much towards the conservation and restoration of the arid zone.
+Volunteers are our backbone, and it is thanks to the many thousands of hours contributed that Arid Recovery has managed to achieve so much.
+Volunteers engage in activities, including:

 Fencing & Reserve Maintenance

 Fencing and Reserve maintenance is ongoing and always in need of a few extra pairs of hands to help out.

 Annual Trapping and Ongoing Research

 In early March, we conduct annual pitfall trapping to monitor reptiles and small mammals inside and outside the Reserve.
 This is a week-long activity and volunteers must be prepared to participate for the entire week.
 This event is always popular, so remember to book early (preference may be given to students studying environmental sciences or those with prior experience).
 Other volunteers with an environmental science background are required throughout the year for trapping, tracking and radio-tracking, and are invited to inquire at any time.

 We have permanent traps set around the perimeter of the Reserve to reduce predator pressure and feral rabbit numbers along the fence line.
 These require daily checks.
 This role is perfect for local volunteers.

 Arid Recovery volunteers run tag-along tours of the Reserve.
 Tours include a guided walk to the viewing platform for sunset, then a visit to the nocturnal viewing hide where nocturnal re-introduced species can be observed.
 Full training and an information manual is provided.
 This is a very rewarding experience for both the guide and the tourists.

 Do you have a fundraising idea?
 Are you keen to help out with events, or with fundraising such as selling raffle tickets?